Capitol Reef National Park Fruit Blossom & Harvest Calendar 2025

 Generally, the peak of the blossoms in Capitol Reef occurs from March through April, depending on the type of fruit and weather conditions.

-Historically, these are the best times to see the Capitol Reef National Park blossoms for each fruit:
+Historically, these are the best times to see the Capitol Reef National Park blossoms for four specific fruits (note that this list, provided by the NPS, is limited and does not contain all different kinds of fruit in Capitol Reef):

 It’s worth noting, however, that, depending on how cold or warm the previous winter was, fruit blossom and harvest times in Capitol Reef National Park “can vary up to a few weeks earlier or later than the ranges given above,” the National Park Service says.